EPAM Systems (NYSE:EPAM) Releases FY 2021 Earnings Guidance

-EPAM Systems (NYSE:EPAM) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of 7.540-7.760 for the period, compared to the Thomson Reuters consensus estimate of $7.430.
+EPAM Systems (NYSE:EPAM) updated its FY 2021 earnings guidance on Thursday.
+The company provided earnings per share guidance of 7.540-7.760 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $7.430.
 The company issued revenue guidance of $3.43 B-, compared to the consensus revenue estimate of $3.30 billion.EPAM Systems also updated its Q2 2021 guidance to 1.880-1.950 EPS.

-EPAM Systems (NYSE:EPAM) last announced its quarterly earnings data on Thursday, May 6th.
-The information technology services provider reported $1.81 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.39 by $0.42.
-The business had revenue of $780.80 million for the quarter, compared to the consensus estimate of $763.88 million.
+EPAM Systems (NYSE:EPAM) last released its earnings results on Thursday, May 6th.
+The information technology services provider reported $1.81 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.39 by $0.42.
+The company had revenue of $780.80 million for the quarter, compared to the consensus estimate of $763.88 million.
 EPAM Systems had a net margin of 12.31% and a return on equity of 18.29%.
-The company’s quarterly revenue was up 19.9% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $1.43 earnings per share.
-Research analysts forecast that EPAM Systems will post 5.27 EPS for the current year.
+EPAM Systems’s quarterly revenue was up 19.9% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $1.43 EPS.
+Analysts anticipate that EPAM Systems will post 5.27 EPS for the current year.

-In other EPAM Systems news, CFO Jason D. Peterson sold 3,521 shares of the stock in a transaction on Monday, March 1st.
-The shares were sold at an average price of $376.01, for a total transaction of $1,323,931.21.
-Also, CFO Jason D. Peterson sold 3,429 shares of the stock in a transaction on Wednesday, May 12th.
-The shares were sold at an average price of $445.54, for a total transaction of $1,527,756.66.
-Following the transaction, the chief financial officer now owns 11,154 shares in the company, valued at $4,969,553.16.
+In other news, CFO Jason D. Peterson sold 3,521 shares of EPAM Systems stock in a transaction dated Monday, March 1st.
+The stock was sold at an average price of $376.01, for a total transaction of $1,323,931.21.
+Also, CFO Jason D. Peterson sold 3,429 shares of EPAM Systems stock in a transaction that occurred on Wednesday, May 12th.
+The stock was sold at an average price of $445.54, for a total transaction of $1,527,756.66.
+Following the transaction, the chief financial officer now directly owns 11,154 shares in the company, valued at $4,969,553.16.
 The disclosure for this sale can be found here.
-4.80% of the stock is currently owned by company insiders.
+4.80% of the stock is owned by company insiders.

 EPAM Systems, Inc provides digital platform engineering and software development services in North America, Europe, Russia, Belarus, Kazakhstan, Ukraine, Georgia, East Asia, Southeast Asia, and Australia.
 The company offers engineering services, including requirements analysis and platform selection, customization, cross-platform migration, implementation, and integration; infrastructure management services, such as software development, testing, and maintenance with private, public, and mobile infrastructures for application, database, network, server, storage, and systems operations management, as well as monitoring, incident notification, and resolution services; and maintenance and support services.